Tooth Replacement Options in Dallas, TX

-As prosthodontists, Dr. Rodriguez and Dr. Langley are certified dental specialists in the replacement of missing teeth.
-Part of their specialty is the ability to plan treatment and provide replacement teeth for even the most complex cases.
-They provide a full range of tooth replacement options, including implant-supported new teeth.
+As a prosthodontist, Dr. Rodriguez is a certified dental specialists in the replacement of missing teeth.
+Part of his specialty is the ability to plan treatment and provide replacement teeth for even the most complex cases.
+He provides a full range of tooth replacement options, including implant-supported new teeth.

 We have an in-house dental lab where we create durable, natural-looking replacement teeth that have optimal aesthetics and proper alignment in your bite.
 All aspects of your treatment, including the placement of dental implants by our surgeons, is done in the comfort of our office.

 Dr. Rodriguez is very interested in your goals for your teeth.
 Your doctor will listen closely to what you have to say, and treat your situation with the same care he would take with his own mouth.

 After a comprehensive exam to determine what can work for you, your doctor will explain each of your available options and answer all of your questions.
 He will then recommend the best treatment plan for you based on your specific circumstances.

 Below are our options for replacing single teeth, several missing teeth in a row or a full arch of teeth.

 Options for Replacing One or Several Missing Teeth

 Dental implant and crown for a single missing tooth